Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Multi-scale analysis with non-equilibrium feedback

 \begin{definition}[Parent] Fix $k\geq1$ and $i\in\mathbb{Z}^d$.
 Let $e_{k,i}\in\mathbb{Z}^d$ be the almost surely unique site in $Q_k(i)$ that is occupied by either $FPP_1$ or $FPP_{\lambda}$ at time $\tau_{k,i}$, as given in \eqref{def:entrance_time}.
 We define the \emph{parent} of $Q_k(i)$ as the $k$-box $Q_k(i^{\text{par}})$ satisfying $e_{k,i}\in Q_k^{\text{core}}(i^{\text{par}})$. \end{definition}

 From the definition of parent, there is a \emph{parent structure} that encodes entrance times as a directed tree, where the vertices are $k$-cores, and the root of the tree is the $k$-core containing the origin.
+See Figure~\ref{fig:parent} for an illustration of the parent structure.
 This parent structure is useful as it gives us information about where $FPP_1$ or $FPP_{\lambda}$ first enters a box and if $Q_k(i)$ is a $k$-box with parent $Q_k(i^{\text{par}})$, then we know that $\tau_{k,i^{\text{par}}}\leq\tau_{k,i}$.

 A key element to our method is deducing that all bad boxes and boxes with negative feedback can be traced to a unique bad box, which in some sense \emph{caused} them to be bad or of negative feedback.
 To make this notion precise, we first define the \emph{progenitor} of a bad box or box with negative feedback at all scales.
 We remark that we have not yet defined positive or negative feedback at higher scales but for ease of exposition we provide the definition of progenitor now.